Omnipod Pump

 Pump Time¶

-Click on Time Zone to understand how Loop treats "pump" time for pods.
+Click on Time Zone to understand how Loop treats "pump" time for Pods.

 When the Pump time zone matches the phone time zone, the Pump Time is displayed with black font.